[{:function <string>

 :column <integer>}*]

-must be a URL style path (forward slashes) without a URI
+:file must be a URL style path (forward slashes) without a URI

-protocol relative to :output-dir
+protocol relative to :output-dir.

 With